An Algorithm to compute the Kronecker cone and other moment cones: Step 5: Select birational pi

 \begin{lemma} Let $\beta$ be a positive root that is not a simple root such that $\ell(v)=\ell(w)-1$ where $v=s_\beta w$.

 Then $D_\beta$ is contained in the support of $\Rc$. \end{lemma}

 \begin{proof} Consider the restriction $\pi_\beta$ of $\pi$ to $D_\beta$.
-Let $v\in V^{\leq 0}$.
+Let $v\in V^{\tau \leq 0}$.
 One easily checks that the matrix of the tangent map of $T_{[e:v]}\pi_\beta$ is block triangular.
 More like in \cite[Theorem~7.4]{BKR}, one can prove that the shape of these blocks implies that $T_{[e:v]}\pi_\beta$ cannot be injective.
-Then Lemma~\ref{lem:domTpi} implies that $D_\beta$ is contracted. \end{proof}
+In \emph{loc. cit.}, the hypothesis on the $Q_w$-orbit amounts to assume $\beta$ is not simple. \end{proof}